boodah-consulting/n-vyro-governance/README.md

 With N-Vyro.io you can create your ideal environment settings without worrying about how everything communicates with each other.

-We also make it easier to integrate existing equipment into your environment, providing enhanced functionality missing previously.
+We also make it easier to integrate existing equipment into your environment, providing enhanced functionality previously missing.

 ### What We Are Not